 Who We Serve

-Our main office in Springfield and Branson branch serve a population base of 510,082 people who live in 4,694 square miles.
-In the SCIL service area, approximately 14.6% or nearly 75,000 people are estimated to have at least one disability.
-(US Census & American Community Survey 2008-2010 Estimates) The third largest city in the state, Springfield is the urban medial and shopping hub for the mainly rural southwest Missouri area and these differences make our efforts unique and challenging due to the wide range of needs for access to adequate housing, transportation, technology, health & wellness and employment.
+Our office in Springfield, Missouri serves a population base of 510,082 people who live in 4,694 square miles.
+In the SCIL service area, approximately 14.7% or nearly 81,000 people are estimated to have at least one disability.
+(US Census & American Community Survey 2009-2011 Estimates) The third largest city in the state, Springfield serves both urban and rural southwest Missouri and these differences make our efforts unique and challenging due to the wide range of needs for access to adequate housing, transportation, technology, health & wellness, and employment.

 Programs and Services

-We work to achieve positive change in the community, state or nation for today and tomorrow through four core services:
+We work to achieve positive change in the community, state or nation for today and tomorrow through five core services: